AngelikaChalapko/Lead-PHP-Developer-Position/README.md

 # Lead-PHP-Developer-Position
+looking for Lead PHP Dev & Senior PHP Devs for this project

 Care2 provides tools for people to become change-makers, to go from caring about something in this world to doing something about it.

 ## Skills, Knowledge, & Experience: